psyked/portfolio-2018/content/posts/exempli-gratia-using-tweener/index.md

 path: /blog/exempli-gratia-using-tweener/
 layout: post
 title: 'Exempli Gratia : Using Tweener'
+image: googelcode.jpg
 date: 2008-07-18T18:53:31Z
 tags:
   - flash
   - actionscript
   - animation
   - google-code
   - open-source
 ---

 > Tweener (caurina.transitions.Tweener) is a Class used to create tweenings and other transitions via ActionScript code for projects built on the Flash platform.